-- Identify claim lines with positive standardized payment for any trigger codes that occur during the IP stay, if the triggering procedure occurs during an IP stay with a relevant DRG, otherwise identify claim lines with positive standardized payment for any trigger codes that occur on the trigger day. - Designate a TIN-NPI as a main clinician if the following conditions are met: - No assistant modifier code is found on one or more claim lines billed by the clinician. - No exclusion modifier code is found on the same claim line. - Designate a TIN-NPI as an assistant clinician if the following conditions are met: - o The TIN-NPI was not designated as a main clinician. - An assistant modifier code is found. - No exclusion modifier code is found. - Attribute an episode to any TIN-NPI designated as a main or assistant clinician. - Attribute episodes to the TIN by aggregating all episodes attributed to NPIs that bill to that TIN.
+- Identify claim lines with positive standardized payment for any trigger codes that occur during the IP stay concurrent with the trigger. - Designate a TIN-NPI as a main clinician if the following conditions are met: - No assistant modifier code is found on one or more claim lines billed by the clinician. - \circ $\;$ No exclusion modifier code is found on the same claim line. - Designate a TIN-NPI as an assistant clinician if the following conditions are met: - The TIN-NPI was not designated as a main clinician. - An assistant modifier code is found. - No exclusion modifier code is found. - Attribute an episode to any TIN-NPI designated as a main or assistant clinician. - Attribute episodes to the TIN by aggregating all episodes attributed to NPIs that bill to that TIN.
 If the same episode is attributed to more than one NPI within a TIN, the episode is attributed only once to that TIN.